Fos-R/Fos-R/README.md

     $ fosr

-If you want Fos-R to use the network on Linux, you must execute it as root.
+If you want Fos-R to use the network, you must execute it as root/administrator.

 # Generation modes

-Several generation modes are available.
+Two generation modes are available.

 ## Create-pcap